 What distanceIn order to help with their pitch recognition, I’d start by pitching to them from the same regulation distance, using tee balls.
 The reason for regulation distance (rather than a closer distance) is because the further the distance, the more game-like and the more time the batter will have to attempt to recognize the pitches.
 The reason for tee balls is that these balls are softer so they won’t hurt as much in case you accidentally hit them during this drill.

-The overall objective is to help batters recognize pitches within the first 10-ish feet of ball flight.
+What's the main goal?The overall objective is to help batters recognize pitches within the first 10-ish feet of ball flight.
 Most kids don't recognize pitches until halfway to the plate, so recognizing pitches earlier gives them an advantage, regardless of age or skill level.

-Yes, you should have a chart of which level each player is at.
+Should I track each player's progress?Yes, you should have a chart of which level each player is at.
 The coach running this drill updates the chart as players pass levels.
 You don't HAVE to chart each player's progress but it certainly helps you because then you would know exactly where each player is at.

-Depends on your players.
+How long will this take?Depends on your players.
 But expect at least a minimum of about 3 practices.
 Most kids will need about double that (so, about 6 practices).
 This will take time, especially if you are tracking multiple players.
 So be patient.

 Want MORE Edgy Info?